blocknotes/activeadmin_simple_form/README.md

 # ActiveAdmin SimpleForm [![Gem Version](https://badge.fury.io/rb/activeadmin_simple_form.svg)](https://badge.fury.io/rb/activeadmin_simple_form)

+WARNING: this component is just a proof of concept, it can be useful for experimental purposes.

+---

 An Active Admin plugin to use Simple Form in place of Formtastic in edit views.

-WARNING: this component is a Beta version, some Active Admin functionalities could not work as expected

 ## Install